Operational guide for non-professionals gathering for performing arts activities

 Non-professionals are defined as those participating in the performing arts other than for work purposes, such as in an amateur choir, orchestra, theatre or music group.
 Activities may include training, rehearsals, practice and performance.

 In order to reduce the risk of transmission of the virus, non-professionals must at all times undertake their activities in line with government legislation, particularly in relation to the number of individuals or households meeting together (protection levels: what you can do), or under guidance for organised non-professional performing arts activity for adults currently permitted in their local authority area, according to its protection level on the strategic frameworknon-professionals section in Where we are.
 Organised non-professional performing arts activity for adults (indoors or outdoors) should be managed by an organisation - including a business, charity or club.

-Capacity for non-professional performing arts activities for adults should be calculated based on ensuring 2 metre physical distancing between participants/households and between organisers/leaders and support staff/volunteers and participants/households, and in accordance with the guidance and maximum numbers for events set out in the guidance on calculating physical distancing capacity in public settings.
-Organisers have a duty to ensure compliance with 2 metre physical distancing requirement (including when arriving at or leaving activity or in any breaks or socialising), hygiene measures, capacity limits and this and other relevant guidance, including events guidance.
+Capacity for non-professional performing arts activities for adults should be calculated based on ensuring the required physical distancing between participants/households and between organisers/leaders and support staff/volunteers and participants/households, and in accordance with the guidance and maximum numbers for events set out in the guidance on calculating physical distancing capacity in public settings.
+Organisers have a duty to ensure compliance with the required physical distancing (including when arriving at or leaving activity or in any breaks or socialising), hygiene measures, capacity limits and this and other relevant guidance, including events guidance.

 Organisers should undertake the same risk assessment processes as referenced in this guidance for professional organisations, including member/participant representatives in those processes.

 Organisers should only proceed with their activity if they can comply with the requirements specified in legislation and in this and other relevant guidance, including events guidance As each activity setting is different it is for individual organisers / organisations to work with representatives to determine how best to apply this guidance in their circumstances.